Device Review

 Pros

-- + CrossMix OS is mature, actively developed, and device-exclusive
+- + CrossMix OS is mature, actively developed, and beginner-friendly to install

-- + Dual USB-C with separate charging and OTG ports
+- + Dual USB-C ports with OTG host support

 Cons